-In order to face the new challenges of the market, luxury brands have understood the importance of implementing a gamification strategy to their marketing efforts.
+To face the new challenges of the market, luxury brands have understood the importance of implementing a gamification strategy in their marketing efforts.

 You might even be surprised to learn that luxury designers worked with the Nintendo-created game Animal Crossing.
-The luxury fashion brands Marc Jacobs and Valentino created “New Horizons” looks last May which was actually launched way back in 2001 (and not this year, as one might have easily assumed given its popularity during the lockdown, when Instagram accounts like Animal Crossing Fashion Archive, Nook Street Market and Animalcrossfits were all the rage).
+The luxury fashion brands Marc Jacobs and Valentino created “New Horizons” looks last May which were launched way back in 2001 (and not this year, as one might have easily assumed given its popularity during the lockdown when Instagram accounts like Animal Crossing Fashion Archive, Nook Street Market and Animalcrossfits were all the rage).

 Last year, Louis Vuitton launched its League of Legends capsule collection in partnership with Riot Games.
 Gucci unveiled a series of new apps, including the Arcade App, which invites customers to play with the House’s popular designs and characters, as well as AR technology that lets them virtually “try on” Gucci sneakers and watches.
 This year, the Italian brand launched a collaboration with The Sims and integrated a Gucci x Tennis Clash.
 This included a tennis-themed virtual Gucci collection.

 Burberry, meanwhile, partnered with Snapchat to create Animal Kingdom, a playful in-store experience in which Snapcodes transport shoppers into the Burberry world.
 Ralph Lauren too collaborated with the social media platform to create virtual clothing for personal Bitmojis.